seanox/spring-webdav/manual/getting-started.md

 _Example of single and multiple use of annotation_

 ### Dynamic value from the MetaData
 Implementing a method to get the meta-data can provide all the information about a virtual entity in one place.
-By using the supported parameters: `URI`, `Properties`, `WebDavMappingAttribute` it can also be used for different virtual entities.
+By using the supported parameters: `URI`, `WebDavMappingAttribute` as well `ApplicationContext`, `ServletContext`, `ServletConnection`  it can also be used for different virtual entities.

 ```java
 @RestController